-There are a lot of parking options inside the park including parking at the park entrance and parking areas scattered around the campgrounds.
-The parking lots are spacious and there are usually no restrictions on RV length.
-Motor coach parking is also accommodated.
-There are no strict driving rules inside the park.
-A Recreation Passport is a must to enter the park and you can easily get one at the park’s contact station.
-A park map will come in handy to help you navigate inside, from the lakes and beach to the campground and hiking trails, and from the historic blockhouse to the woodlands and sand dunes.
+Once inside the park, there are no strict driving rules.
+A Recreation Passport is required to enter the park and you can easily get one at the park’s contact station.
+Make sure to grab a park map as you drive into the park.
+This will come in handy to help you navigate inside the park, from the lakes and beach to the campground and hiking trails, and from the historic blockhouse to the woodlands and sand dunes.

 There are no campgrounds that are on a first-come, first-served basis only.

-Muskegon State Park holds a festival in October each year, and it is named the Fall Harvest Fest.
-It is meant exclusively for the campers.
+Muskegon State Park holds a festival in October each year, called the Fall Harvest Fest, which is meant exclusively for the campers.
 This family-friendly festival is filled with a variety of fun games and activities like face painting, campsite decorations, parades, and lots of nice little prizes.
 Halloween celebrations also take place at this festival with great pomp and splendor.
 Halloween festivities include trick or treating, costume shows, pumpkin carvings and much more.